nguyen-viet-hung/notes/README.md

 # NOTES

-This is the place for storing everything about building any libraries tricks
+This is the place for storing everything includes building any libraries tricks